Iteration-X/IterationXSP/README.md

 ```

 ## Usage
 Once the IterationX package is configured, it will automatically detect screenshots taken within your app.
 Upon capturing a screenshot, a form will be presented, guiding the user through a series of screens where they can provide details about the issue they're reporting.
 This process ensures that all necessary information for bug resolution is captured efficiently.

-## Contributing
-Contributions to improve IterationX are welcome!
-If you have suggestions or issues, please feel free to open an issue or submit a pull request on our GitHub repository.

 ## Support
 If you encounter any problems or require assistance with integrating IterationX into your project, don't hesitate to reach out.
 Please open an issue on our GitHub repository or contact our support team directly at adrien@iterationx.io.